 In this high pace, technology driven world, often we are weighted down with stress, stimulated with caffeine and rushed out the door to an overwhelming day.
 It is no wonder that many of us feel disconnected to our own body.
 Hot stone massage can be profoundly relaxing allowing the mind to become still.
 A number of people report falling in to a deep restorative sleep some even experience a trance like state.
 With the use of the hot stones and the skilled touch of a knowledgeable massage therapist this treatment can induce a profoundly grounding effect.
 Hot stone massage can truly help reconnect the body with the soul.

-Keely Qualey has more than 7 years of experience as a holistic massage.
-She has been trained in hot stone massage, Polarity Therapy, Reiki, massage for depression and lymphatic drainage massage.
-Currently she practices in Bangor, Maine and is studying crystal therapy.
-You can find her online at emanatinglights.massagetherapy.com, contact her at firstname.lastname@example.org or friend her on Facebook at Keely Qualey LMT.
+Keely Qualey has more than 14 years of experience as a holistic massage.
+She has been trained in hot stone massage, Polarity Therapy, Reiki, massage for depression and anxiety.
+Currently she practices at 268 State St. Bangor, Maine.
+You can find her online at emanatinglights.massagetherapy.com, contact her at 207-944-2260, firstname.lastname@example.org or find her on Facebook at Keely Qualey LMT.